-Peaceful protests are an important way to speak up and demonstrate our concerns about the overreach of the Trump administration.
-Check this site to stay informed about upcoming protests in our area.
+Peaceful protests and petitions are important ways to speak up and demonstrate our concerns about the overreach of the Trump administration.
+Check this site to stay informed about upcoming protests and petitions.

 We are inspired by the 3.5% principle: it only takes 3.5% of the population engaging in sustained, strategic protest against authoritarianism to achieve significant political change.
 Three core commitments can guide our actions: staying in the fight, taking timely concrete action, and investing in the long-term.